Cancun vs Tulum: Which One Is Better for a Mexican Vacation?

 There are lots of food options in Tulum as well.

-For those who want to experience the local cuisine, there are many places serving up traditional Mexican dishes.
+For those who want to experience the local cuisine, many places are serving up traditional Mexican dishes.

 However, the cuisine you find in Tulum is much more eclectic than in Cancun.
-Not only you will find delicious local and international eateries, but also a lot of cute healthy cafes, bakeries, seafood restaurants, and much more.
+Not only will you find delicious local and international eateries, but also numerous cute, healthy cafes, bakeries, seafood restaurants, and much more.

-You will also find tons of health-focused restaurants in Tulum, many of which have vegan menus.
+You will also find numerous health-focused restaurants in Tulum, many of which offer vegan menus.
 International cuisines are also served at many eateries in Tulum.

 Cancun VS Tulum | Best Place to Visit as a Family Traveling

-Both Cancun and Tulum are one of the best beach destinations in Mexico, but the kind of experience they offer differs a lot.
+Both Cancun and Tulum are among the best beach destinations in Mexico, but the kind of experience they offer differs a lot.

-In case of a family vacation, Tulum is definitely the better choice if you want to enjoy the beach with fewer crowds, find some fun activities to try with your family, and have a relaxing vacation.
+For a family vacation, Tulum is the better choice if you want to enjoy the beach with fewer crowds, try some fun activities with your family, and have a relaxing getaway.

-However, if you love the all-inclusive type of resorts, Cancun offers many more all-inclusive options that are family-friendly, such as Fiesta Americana Coral Beach and Hyatt Ziva.
+However, if you love the all-inclusive type of resort, Cancun offers many more family-friendly options, such as Fiesta Americana Coral Beach and Hyatt Ziva.

 If you want to experience the cosmopolitan vibe of Yucatan’s most popular tourist city, Cancun is the best place for your honeymoon.